julianpoy/recipesage-docs/docs/tutorials/shopping-lists/sharing.md

 ---
 title: Sharing Shopping Lists
+description: Share shopping lists with other RecipeSage users or print to PDF.
+Collaborate on grocery shopping with family and friends.
 ---

 Shopping lists can be shared with other RecipeSage users, or be printed to PDF to be shared with non-RecipeSage users.